 LETSCOM Fitness Tracker

-The Fitibit Charge 4 is a stylish and functional tracker that does much more than count steps.
+The Fitbit Charge 5 is a stylish and functional tracker that does much more than count steps.
 It’s packed with many features to see every facet of your personal fitness and health.

-With built-in GPS navigation, you can track your movements in real-time as you run, bike, hike, swim, and more.
+With built-in GPS navigation, you can track your movements in real-time as you run, bike, hike, swim (the Charge is waterproof), and more.
 This provides a much more accurate measurement of steps, distance, and calories burned.

-To see how you’re sleeping at night, the Charge 4 helps monitor sleep.
-Review your data on the Fitbit app to track your stages of sleep and check your overall sleep score.
+The Charge 5 also monitors sleep depth and quality.
+Review your data on the Fitbit app to track your stages of sleep and overall sleep score.

-When synced with your smartphone, you can control music with the Spotify app.
+When synced with your smartphone, you can control music via your phone.
 Not only that, you can monitor calls, text messages, and other phone notifications.

-A newer feature is the ability to make secure purchases directly from the Charge 4.
-Like an Apple Watch with Apple Pay, you can make contactless payments with the tracker.
+A newer feature is the ability to make secure purchases.
+Like an Apple Watch with Apple Pay, you can make contactless payments with the Charge 5.

 - Long battery life